marwan0-0n/taska/README.md

 ## ▶️ Run the App
 ## After installing Android Studio:
-Go to plugins and install the Flutter plugin
+Go to plugins and install the Flutter plugin.

 Click on more actions and go to the SDK Manager.
 ![1](https://github.com/user-attachments/assets/9b2e3757-2ed5-48f9-8b9e-7e65163236c3)